-In1: ANY\NUM In2: ANY\NUM

-ANY NUM Difference In1-In2

-Subtraction of two numbers.
+In1: ANY\NUM In2: ANY\NUM Returns ANY\NUM Difference In1-In2 Subtraction of two numbers.

+Standardization: this is an operation defined by IEC61131-3.
 The function Append Input Connector is not available with this function block

 4.2.219 SUB (time)